 Early in the year, one bitcoin finally became worth as much as one US dollar.
 In just a few months, the price of bitcoin shot past the $10 mark.

-Bitcoin experienced recovery in 2012.
-The cryptocurrency didn’t hit the same heights it did the previous year, but it climbed back into the double digits by the end of the year.
+Bitcoin experienced a recovery in 2012.
+The cryptocurrency didn’t hit the same heights that it did the previous year, but it climbed back into the double digits by the end of the year.

 June saw the founding of Coinbase, which is one of the largest bitcoin platforms today.
 In November, the publishing tool WordPress began accepting bitcoin as payment.

 In February, bitcoin surpassed its previous all-time high and then abandoned the $30 range as it continued growing in value.

 At the same time, Mt.
 Gox was failing as bitcoin transactions overwhelmed its servers.
 Ross Ulbricht, the founder of dark web marketplace Silk Road (where bitcoin is used frequently), was arrested by the FBI on October 1.
 In the same month, bitcoin broke the $200 mark, and then it shot past $1,000 within a month.

 Chinese investment in bitcoin pushed the price of the cryptocurrency even higher.
 But, the largest ever theft of bitcoins occurred in December: 96,000 BTC from Sheep Marketplace.
 What’s worse, China banned its financial institutions from processing bitcoin transactions.

 Bitcoin’s price euphoria came to an abrupt end, and the cryptocurrency steadily lost value over a year.
 Mt.
 Gox finally shuttered its doors.
 However, Microsoft and PayPal-owned Braintree started accepting bitcoin as payment.

 In late January, Coinbase launched its bitcoin trading platform.
 At the same time, Ross Ulbricht got life in prison and Mt.
 Gox’s CEO, Mark Karpeles, was arrested.